ledeprogram/courses/foundations/mapping/merging-qgis-simple/README.md

 |02|Alaska|69014|
 |04|Arizona|50752|

-Looks like a FIPS code, a state name and an income field.
-Let's open up the shapefile and see if we'll be able to join on any of those fields.
+Looks like a **FIPS code**, a **state name** and an **income field**.

+Now let's open up the shapefile and see if we'll be able to join on any of those fields.
 If your browser didn't automatically unzip the file, do so now.
 Inside you'll see plenty of files, including a `.shp` file.
 Double-click and it should automatically open up in QGIS.

 ![](images/opened-shapefile.png)

 Beautiful!
+You'll see the shapefile fall into a list on the left-hand side of the screen.
 In QGIS each shapefile makes up a **layer** in a project, and you'll end up being able to set them one on top of the other or do operations between them (sharing columns, counting points-in-a-polygon, etc).
+For now, though, we're just working with one.

-In order to see what fields the shapefile has inside of it, you'll need to right-click the layer's name - `gz_2010_us_040_00_50k` - and select `Open Attribute Table`
+In order to see what fields the shapefile has inside of it, you'll need to right-click the layer's name - `gz_2010_us_040_00_50k` - and select `Open Attribute Table`.

 ![](images/open-attribute-table.png)